My Continuing Journey with the Feldenkrais Method

 (or more exactly, “acture,”) dictates our movement potential.

 MC: Dr. Feldenkrais said ““Good posture is the ability to move in any direction without preparation.”
 We need to get past the idea that holding ourselves in a certain way is good posture.
-If you’re slumping is a chair, you can have good or bad posture.
+If you’re slumping in a chair, you can have good or bad posture.
 You can try going on all fours and imagine moving any part of yourself in any direction.
 You’ll likely find that your body begins to organize itself in a way to allow you to do that if you stay out of its way!
 You’ll feel muscles loosening and body parts realigning.
 You can imagine the advantages to this kind of “good posture” in playing

 Learning By Doing